 We apply our general theory to predict the future mismatch between spruce budworm and balsam fir across latitude under different warming scenarios.
 According to the general theory, a warm spell occurring at any time during the heat accumulation period is likely to affect the insect more than the tree (see Fig. 2B, and section 2.2.2) because of the insect’s wider sensitivity period.
 Therefore, under several warm spells, the insect will advance its phenology more than the tree.
 Simulations with realistic temperature time series (showing several warm spells) confirm the theoretical results.
 Under an increase of temperatures, insect phenology would advance by 15 days on average, while the tree phenology would advance by 7 days on average.
 The expected overall mismatch increases by approximately 7 days on average (see Fig. 5 and section 3.4.2).

-Budworms have to emerge within two weeks of budburst to have access to a rich source of nutrients.
+Budworms have to emerge within two weeks of budburst to have access to the rich source of nutrients.
 A shift in phenology increasing the likelihood of this pattern would in turn increase larval survival and population persistence in previously non-favourable regions.
 Under historical temperature regimes, budworm emergence date in northern sites is close to budburst date, which causes the budworm to emerge too late in some years, while emergence in southern sites occurs within 15 days before budburst.
 An increase of the mismatch benefits the insect in northern sites since it would emerge before budburst most of the time.
-A shift in phenology that leads to emergence occurring too early or too late would cause severe budworm mortality and prevent its persistence in some parts of its current distribution.
+A shift in phenology that leads to emergence occurring too early or too late could cause severe budworm mortality and prevent its persistence in some parts of its current distribution.
 Conversely, an increase in the persistence of the insect in other regions will increase damages to host trees.

 Our model assumes that neither the consumer nor the resource affects the phenology of the other species.
 Only temperature drives phenology.
 Recent observations of interactions between defoliation and host phenology suggest that severe defoliation by budworm may advance budburst phenology (Deslauriers et al. 2019).
 According to our model, an increase in temperature should increase the mismatch by advancing the budworm phenology more than that of the tree.
 If defoliation leads to an advance in phenology for the tree, then the resulting mismatch would stay close to the historical mismatch, which would reduce the benefit of this physiological response for the tree.